UoW-CPC/muscle-orchestrator/README.md

 If you have jQeuer deployed through MiCADO, follow this steps to perform your MSA:

-1. Create a jQueuer expirement file.
+Create a jQueuer expirement file:

 __Important:__ Java 8 and above is required

  ```